naydevops/wizard/README.md

 ## 🌍 Getting Started

-Simply download the .exe file from the 'Releases' section on the right and run it. **It's in the 'publish.zip' folder.** When the application is executed, the download may take up to an hour depending on your internet speed.
-This application serves as a proxy to the patch server.
-The entire game assets are approximately 15GB as of September 2024.
+Download the publish folder from the release section and run it.
+Wizard101 is approximately 15GB as of September 2024, it may take up to 2 hours depending on your internet connection.

-Ensure you are running 'Wizard.ConsoleInterface.exe', it will delete all previously downloaded files and download everything.
-This application only supports Windows for now but MacOS support will eventually come.
-Ensure you've downloaded .NET 8 or this application won't work. https://dotnet.microsoft.com/en-us/download/dotnet/8.0
+Run the `.exe` file.
+The tool will delete all previously downloaded files and download everything fresh.
+This tool uses Microsoft .NET 8.
+If you are running into errors, download .NET 8 here: https://dotnet.microsoft.com/en-us/download/dotnet/8.0

-As you know, the more you play Wizard101, the slower the game launcher patching/scanning process becomes. **Once you've downloaded the entire game, this can take up to two minutes to complete.** The community has made guides on how to skip the launching process, but is recommended to run this application once in a while OR use the official patcher to play Wizard101.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>